 WHALE SHARK EXPERTS VISIT ST HELENA | Sharon Henry

-These little blue pills are working wonders, two and a half hours in and I’m still going strong, haven’t chucked up yet or even felt nauseous.
+These little blue pills are working wonders, two and a half hours in, piggyback riding on this whale shark research trip and I’m still going strong, haven’t chucked up yet or even felt nauseous.
 Bobbing about on the choppy Atlantic, on a boat that is weaving a zigzag route along the coastline on the windward side of St Helena, searching for whale sharks, the biggest fish in the ocean.
 Why?
 Because, they are still relatively new to science and today’s excursion will help to determine if they hang out on the windward as much as the leeward side.
 I’ve hitched a ride with two whale shark experts visiting St Helena for two weeks to tag these majestic creatures and collect data.

 So a mile out with sea spray flying, boat pitching and horizon toing and froing I am glad the blue seasick tablets are still working.
 And we haven’t seen any whale sharks yet.

 Do not be alarmed by the word, shark; whale sharks are known as gentle giants of the sea.
 Although they grow up to 12 metres in length and have massively wide mouths, the largest thing they’ll eat are very small fish, preferring to filter feed on plankton and fish eggs.

 The experts on this trip are Drs Raphael de la Parra and Alistair (Al) Dove, both marine biologists.
 Raphael is Mexican, lives in Cancun and is the Executive Director of The Blue Realm Project; Al is Australian, lives in the US and is a Senior Scientist at the Georgia Aquarium in Atlanta.

 They are very friendly, passionate about marine life and extremely “honoured” to be here.